higsch/coffee_n_code_2020/README.md

 Code!

 ## Explore
 Have a look at the other folders and see different implementations of the visual.
+Setup works as detailed above.

 ### `raw-d3`
 Contains the completed live code.